Dear Home Ec 101,

 Welcome to part two of this series on meal planning.
 Part 1 focused on finding the dining room (or kitchen) table and getting into the habit of eating at home, whatever it took.

 I want to clear this misconception up right now: a habit is not the same as a rut.
-The habit is what helps break the cycle of relying on the drive-through for sustenance.
+The habit helps break the cycle of relying on the drive-through for sustenance.
 Without introducing new foods, the idea of repetitively cycling through eight meals of convenience food becomes depressing, and once again, the take-out option becomes appealing.
 To prevent the rut, you must be brave and experiment.

 Two facts about your meal planning journey: